 This is a super cheap idea and it’s highly motivating for students!
 Every child loves stickers!
 I recommend buying a variety of sticker books from the Target Dollar Spot or Michael’s!
 They’re usually only 99 cents or so!
 Put all the stickers books in the middle of the table and tell students that they can earn one sticker for each repetition!
 They’ll be highly motivated to fill their sticker book with 100 stickers before the end of their session!
 They also get to leave speech with a really cool sticker book!
 You can have students make sticker books multiple times per year – this activity will never get old!
 I whipped up a free sticker book template for you – you can snag it by clicking HERE.

 No Prep Crafts

 Crafts are highly motivating!
 Crafts can be time-consuming to prep, but students love them!
 I created some no prep crafts as a compromise!
 While students wait for their turn, they can work on coloring, cutting, and gluing!
 Once students can practice independently, you can even have them drill while they are putting their craft together.
 I made a craft packet unique for each speech sound (for instance, the /k/ packet features a castle and a can).
 Each packet features items in the initial, medial, and final positions.
 For instance, the /s/ packet has a sock craft, pencil craft, and a bus craft.
-You can check out the bundle here – you can collect all 23 sounds or pick and choose the packets you need!
+You can check out the bundle here (or in The Speech is Sweet Club) – you can collect all 23 sounds or pick and choose the packets you need!
 Altogether, the bundle features 575 crafts!

 Cookie Jar Challenge